 We can help you find and create new course materials

 Our eLearning support services help you find quality, affordable course materials that fit your class.
 This includes existing library materials (or materials we can purchase) and openly licensed textbooks.

 Interested in creating your own course content?
 Try our Pressbooks service.

 We can purchase materials for your course or research

 Do you need an e-book or e-resource for your teaching or research?
 We can purchase multi-user versions of e-books and e-resources that you and all students can use for free.

-Use our library course and subject guides — which have recommended resources for a class, relevant online tutorials, and contact information for librarians.
-Request that a librarian work with you to customize content.
+Use our library course and subject guides — which have recommended resources for classes and contact information for librarians.

 Research and learning consultations

-Make a virtual appointment with our librarians and curators for one-on-one research support.
+Our librarians and curators are available for one-on-one research support.

 Frequently asked questions